buggyrace/buggy-race-about/docs/buggy-editor/the-editor.md

 # What is the buggy editor?

-The buggy editor is small Python application that the students develop and run.
-It's a Flask webserver that lets the user produces a JSON description of a racing buggy which can then be uploaded to the race server.
+The buggy editor is a small Python application that the students develop and run.
+It's a Flask webserver that lets the user produce a JSON description of a racing buggy which can then be uploaded to the race server.
 If a student's buggy has been uploaded to the server, it's automatically included in the next race.